FACTBOX - Key political risks to watch in Pakistan

 INTERNAL SECURITY

-More than 1,600 people were killed in the city last year, over half of them in political and sectarian violence, and Pakistan's paramilitary forces are often deployed there to stabilise violent districts.
+More than 1,600 people were killed in the city in 2011, over half of them in political and sectarian violence, and Pakistan's paramilitary forces are often deployed there to stabilise violent districts.

 The violence and instability are a huge deterrent to foreign investment.
 Investors are particularly sensitive to attacks in Karachi, home to key financial markets and the central bank.